The Home Depot

 • Managing the quote or order

-I used this to define three core parts of the experience:
+We used this to define three core parts of the experience:

 Product Search, Product Details, and the Shopping Cart.